skzv/my-plain-blog/_drafts/2021-07-28-lucid-configurator-is-a-streaming-video-game.md

 <div class="divider"></div>

-## Zero Light
+## ZeroLight

-Searching the web for zlthunder brings you to a company called [Zero Light](https://zerolight.com/).
+Searching the web for zlthunder brings you to a company called [ZeroLight](https://zerolight.com/).
 They indicate that they provide cloud-based 3D visualization, specializing in automotive.
 It all makes sense now!

 ![Zero Light]({{ "/zero-light.png" | prepend: page.imgpath }})
 {% include caption.html content="Cloud based 3D visualization specialists." %}